This article discusses the types of distributed ledger technologies and does a detailed comparison of Blockchain vs Hashgraph vs DAG vs Holochain.

 This type of distributed ledger technology boasts that it is what comes after blockchain technology.
 Despite the high dose of rhetoric in their bold statements, the Holochain team really has some solid propositions that rival other platforms.
 In particular, Holochain is after completely revolutionizing the internet as we know it.

-In light of this, Holochain wants to create a distributed network which can also be the basis of the “next generation internet.”
-According to the platform’s whitepaper, Holochain is an amalgamation of blockchain, BitTorrent and Github.
+In light of this, Holochain wants to create a distributed network that can also be the basis of the “next-generation internet.”
+According to the platform’s whitepaper, Holochain is an amalgamation of blockchain, BitTorrent, and Github.
 This is to say that this is a DLT that distributes among nodes to avoid any instance of centralized control of the flow of data.

 A distributed platform simply implies that each node will run on a chain of its own.
 This is to say that nodes or miners have the freedom to operate autonomously.
 In what the team behind Holochain calls distributed hash table (DHT), users can store data using certain keys.
 However, this data stays in actual locations “distributed” in various locations across the globe.